 - Salt and pepper to taste

-- In a large pan, heat two tablespoons of olive oil and sauté shaved brussels sprouts over medium-high heat until they are slightly soft but still bright green in color
+- Sauté: In a large pan, heat two tablespoons of olive oil and sauté the brussels sprouts over medium-high heat until they are slightly soft but still bright green in color.

 - Flavor and Garnish: Squeeze in lemon juice and mix well before sprinkling grated parmesan cheese over.
 Add salt and pepper to taste and serve.

 Brussels Sprouts: You can either buy the sprouts pre-shaved at the supermarket, or shave them yourselves (as I show you how in the instructions).

 Olive Oil: I like using extra virgin olive oil because there are so few ingredients in this dish that I want each flavor to stand out.
 However, feel free to use any vegetable oil you prefer.

 Lemon Juice: I prefer to use fresh lemon juice since I almost always have fresh lemons on hand.
 However, if you only have bottled lemon juice, that will work too.